catay/OneVsOne/README.txt

 For recording you have to specify the -recdir <dirname>
 in your bzfs config file otherwise recording won't work.

+Also don't put the -recbuf option in your config file, recording won't work if you do.

 The recording is named as follows :

  winner[score]_loser[score]_yyyymmdd_hhmmss.bzr